 National POW/MIA Recognition Day

 National POW/MIA Recognition Day 2020 gives us a chance to reflect on our POW/MIAs, the sacrifices they have made for our country, and their final mission home.

 This day is especially close to our hearts.
 We spend every day of the year researching, searching for, and striving to bring our MIAs home.
 For us, every day is POW/MIA Recognition Day.

-But 2020 is proving to be an extraordinary year.
+But these are is proving to be extraordinary years.
 We find ourselves — along with virtually everyone else — facing extraordinary challenges.

-On the one hand, we are eager to get back out in the field, frustrated that circumstances would interfere with our global missions to bring MIAs home.
+On the one hand, we are eager for things to get back to normal.
 On the other hand, we recognize that our current life challenges represent a fraction of the disruption our POW/MIAs faced.

 We recognize it isn’t how one lives their life when everything goes according to the plan that is defining.
 Rather, it is how we manage the unexpected challenges that matter most.
 Again, we turn to our MIAs for their example, and they do not fail us.
 They teach, speak, and serve even now 75 years after World War II.